kadisonm/obsidian-reference-generator/README.md

 *The image above is for illustrative purposes and is not an accurate reflection of the plugin's appearance.*

+To track the development of this plugin, please visit its [project page](https://github.com/users/kadisonm/projects/2/).

 ## This plugin offers:
 - Generating references for multiple links in one selection
 - Over 2000 styles to choose from